 - So the tires wear evenly

 Properly designed suspension will accomplish three things: provide excellent road isolation (absorbing or isolating shock from the road so it doesn’t affect passengers), maintain road holding (maintaining contact with the driving surface) and execute cornering (turning the car).
-Simply put, the suspension keeps the tires on the road and controls stability.
+Simply put, the role of suspension keeps the tires on the road and controls stability.
 Whether you’re on a short trek around Cleveland or long road trip, your car’s suspension will definitely be working a lot to get you from Point A to Point B.

 How Do You Know When Your Car Suspension Needs Repair?

 Like many of your car’s other components, a suspension is susceptible to damage or wear over time.
-The life of your suspension is often dependent on shocks and shock absorbers, which tend to last four or five years or so.
+The life of your suspension is often dependent on your car's shocks and shock absorbers, which tend to last four or five years or so.
 But it depends on the type of car you drive, your driving style and the quality of the suspension system.

 If you experience any of the following symptoms, however, it’s a good idea to bring your car in to an auto repair shop to get the components of your suspension system checked out:

 - Your steering wheel pulls to the right or left

 - Your ride is extremely bouncy or uncomfortable

 - You have trouble controlling the speed of your vehicle